 Once you arrived, Ninh Binh will engulf you in an atmosphere of peace and tranquil.
 Known as the ‘Halong Bay on Land’, to truly find wonders, you’ll have to come to Trang An – the UNESCO heritage.
 To visit so vast of a complex, you can’t visit all of it in one go.
 Indeed, you can only choose one of the three Trang An boat routes to visit.

-On a Trang An boat trip, the local rower will take you through the gentle flowing river.
-We will pass by the beautiful limestone pillars, to the grottoes with ancient temples inside.
+On a Trang An boat trip, the local rower will take you through the gentle flowing river, past the beautiful limestone pillars, to the grottoes with ancient temples inside.

 Tam Coc nearby is known for the gorgeous three-system cave and a waterway full of golden rice fields on the sides.
 Don’t forget to swing by Hang Mua Viewpoint during May – June to capture this scene from above.